Bhāsa

-Bhāsa is one of the earliest and most celebrated Indian playwrights in Sanskrit, predating Kalidasa.
-His name was already well-known by the 1st century BCE and he belongs to the late-Mauryan (322-184 BCE) period at the earliest, but the thirteen plays attached to his name are commonly dated closer to the first or second century CE.
+Bhāsa is one of the earliest Indian playwrights in Sanskrit, predating Kālidasa.
+Estimates of his floruit range from the 4th century BCE to the 4th century CE; the thirteen plays attributed to him are commonly dated closer to the first or second century CE.

-His plays had been lost for centuries until the manuscripts were rediscovered in 1913 by the Indian scholar Ganapati Shastri.
-Bhāsa had previously only been known from mentions in other works, like the Kavyamimamsa on poetics from 880–920 AD.
-In the Kavyamimamsa, Rajashekhara attributes the play Swapnavasavadattam to Bhāsa.
+Bhasa's plays had been lost for centuries until the manuscripts were rediscovered in 1910 by the Indian scholar Ganapati Shastri.
+Bhāsa had previously only been known from mentions in other works, such as the Rajashekhara's Kāvya-mimāmsā, which attributes the play Swapnavāsavadattam to him.

-In the introduction to his first play Malavikagnimitram, Kālidāsa wrote:
+In the introduction to his first play Mālavikāgnimitram, Kālidāsa wrote:

-"Shall we neglect the works of such illustrious authors as Bhāsa, Saumilla, and Kaviputra?
+"Shall we neglect the works of such illustrious authors as Bhāsa, Saūmilla, and Kaviputra?
 Can the audience feel any respect for the work of a modern poet, a Kālidāsa?"

 Date

-Bhāsa's date of birth is uncertain, but his name was already known as a famous dramatist by the 1st century BCE.
-He belongs to the late-Mauryan period at the earliest and fourth century CE at the latest.
-Bhāsa's language is closer to Kālidāsa (5th century CE) than it is to Aśvaghoṣa (1st-2nd century CE).
+Bhāsa's date of birth is uncertain: he likely lived after Aśvaghoṣa (1st-2nd century CE) as a verse in his Pratijna-yaugandharayana is probably from Aśvaghoṣa's Buddha-charita.
+He definitely lived before Kālidāsa (4th-5th century CE), who knew of his fame as an established poet.
+Bhāsa's language is closer to Kālidāsa than it is to Aśvaghoṣa.

+Indian scholar M.L.
+Varadpande dates him as early as 4th century BCE.
+According to British scholar Richard Stoneman, Bhasa may have belonged to the late Maurya period at the earliest, and was already known by the 1st century BCE.
+Stoneman notes that the thirteen plays attributed to Bhasa are generally dated closer to the 1st or 2nd century CE.
+Other scholarly estimates of Bhasa's floruit range from the late 2nd century CE to the 4th century CE.

 Bhāsa's works do not follow all the dictates of the Natya Shastra.
 This has been taken as a proof of their antiquity; no post-Kālidāsa play has been found to break the rules of the Natya Shastra.
-Scenes from Bhāsa present signs of physical violence on the stage, as in plays like Urubhanga.
+Scenes from Bhāsa present signs of physical violence on the stage, as in plays like Urubhangam.
 This is strictly frowned upon by Natya Shastra.
 However, these facts alone don't make chronology certain.
 Indu Shekhar states that, "Whatever the exact date [of Natya Shastra] may have been, it is significant that no direct reference to NS was made before the seventh century," when it became accepted as the subject of attention for many poets, writers, and theorists.

-Discovery of his plays

-In the year 1909 the play Swapnavasavadatta was discovered by Pandit Anandalvar of the Archeological Survey of Mysore.
-Two years later the Mahamahopadhyaya T. Ganapati Sastri came upon 13 Sanskrit plays that were used in the Koodiyattam plays.
-The first discovery yielded ten complete manuscripts (Svapnavasavadattam, Pratijnayaugandharayana, Pancharatra, Charudatta, Dootaghatotkacha, Avimaraka, Balacharita, Madhyamavyayoga, Karnabhara and Urubhanga) and fragments of one.
-Later, he found two more: Abhisheka and Pratimanataka.
-Finally, he found intact manuscript of Dootavakyam, adding up to total thirteen plays believed to be authored by Bhasa.
-Unlike other classical plays, none of them mentioned the author, but one was the Swapnavāsavadatta.
-Comparing the style of writing and techniques employed in these plays and based on the knowledge that Swapnavāsavadatta was Bhāsa's work, all of them were credited to him.
-Some scholars have disputed Bhāsa's authorship of all the plays but over the years the plays have generally come to be ascribed to Bhāsa.